JOYOUS-NIGHT/JOYOUS-NIGHT/README.md

 </p>

 <p>
-   But please be mindful that I dislike cuddles that go on for too long, as I tend to get restless.
+   But please be mindful that I dislike cuddles that go on for too long as I tend to get restless.
 </p>

 <p>